 You can also preview your route to see if there’s no wake zones and whether you can route around them.

 I also recommend checking the marine weather forecast before you leave.
-Wind, currents and wave height/period can cause greater fuel usage than expected.
-Forgetting to plan your trip according to the tides could throw a wrench in your plans.
-You can use Argo to check the marine forecasts in the area you plan to boat while you’re planning.
+Currents in particular can cause greater fuel usage than expected.
+Wind and waves can matter indirectly because they force throttle adjustments, which is generally only an issue for smaller boats.
+You can use Argo to check the marine forecasts in the area you plan to boat while you’re planning:

 Learn how to check the marine weather forecast in any area.